uadmin/uadmin-docs/dapi.rst

 .. _Back to Top (Model Methods): https://uadmin-docs.readthedocs.io/en/latest/dapi.html#model-methods

 APIPublicSchema controls the data API's public for schema commands.
+The purpose of this model function is to enable schema access to an assigned model regardless of the user privilege so even if you are not logged in as admin, you are still permitted to schema the records in the assigned model because it is accessible to everyone.
+By default, APIPublicSchema returns **false**.

 Structure: